VERSE | THE GIRL WHO NOW SLEEPS

 Willing them to shine so bright

-That it brought tears to her eyes
+That it brings tears to her eyes

 The boundless world of plenty